What is an audio converter?

 Can I batch convert many files?

-Not in the MVP.
+Not in the current version.
 The current converter is focused on one file at a time.

 When should I use desktop conversion software?